executors/executors/explanatory.md

 ## Execution Agent Creation via Execution Functions

 Executors expose their native support for execution agent creation through **execution functions**.
-This may either be a member function or free function whose first parameter is the executor.
-Member functions are preferred, but free functions allow programmers to retrofit existing, unmodifiable to be executors.
+These may either be member or free functions whose first parameter is an executor.
+Member functions are preferred, but free functions allow programmers to retrofit non-modifiable legacy types into executors.
 When both a member and free function with the same name exist, customization points will use the member function.
-This policy is consistent with the Ranges TS, and ensures that a third party cannot "hijack" an executor's native behavior by introducing a rogue free function.
+This scheme is consistent with the Ranges TS, and ensures that a third party cannot "hijack" an executor's native behavior by introducing a rogue free function.

 \textcolor{red}{TODO:} Mention that these groupings of execution functions are discussed in the order of the support they had in Kona